timojuez/hificon/README.md

 ## Usage

-Note that this program is still in development and therefore try it with all sound output stopped.
+Note that this program is still in development and therefore try it first with all sound output stopped.

 ### Graphical Main Application
 Start the main application: